Daph1986/mamamaki/README.md

 1. [MCICON](https://www.mcicon.com/product/sushi-icon-3/) for the sushi icon in the logo.

-2. [Adobe Stock](https://stock.adobe.com/nl/images/wave-tides-in-ukiyo-e-style/229859488) The wave image is a licensed image downloaded with a paid Adobe Stock account, the image was used for the background of the register and log in page.
+2. [Adobe Stock](https://stock.adobe.com/nl/images/wave-tides-in-ukiyo-e-style/229859488) the wave image is a licensed image downloaded with a paid Adobe Stock account, the image was used for the background of the register and log in page.

 3. Photos of the food, all these photos are my own.

 4. [Color-hex](https://www.color-hex.com/) was used to get the images of the colors that were used.

+5. [favicon.io](https://favicon.io/emoji-favicons/sushi/) was used to get an existing favicon for the site.

 #### Code:

 1. [ColorSpace](https://mycolor.space/gradient3?ori=to+right+top&hex=%23FEFFFA&hex2=%23E9E1C7&hex3=%23A0C7D7&submit=submit) to create the gradient background with CSS.
+2. [Code Institute LMS Backend Development Task Manager Miniproject](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DCP101+2017_T3/courseware/9e2f12f5584e48acb3c29e9b0d7cc4fe/054c3813e82e4195b5a4d8cd8a99ebaa/) this was used as the basis of the code and then modified to make it my own site.

 <!-- 1.
 [Autoprefixer CSS](https://autoprefixer.github.io/) to optimize the use of vendor extensions in the CSS code.
 2. Adding the defer attribute to the script files in html was a tip given by my mentor Narender, this ensures that the script files are executed when the page has finished loading.